jibbex/scp-promises/README.md

 # scp-promises

-A Node.js module for asynchronous scp uploads and downloads.
+A Node.js module for asynchronous SCP uploads and downloads.
 Inspired by [node-scp](https://github.com/ecto/node-scp), which is apparently no longer maintained.

 ## About

 ``CreateScpConnection`` returns an instance of ``Scp``.
 The ``Scp`` object has ``get`` and ``send`` methods which return promises.
-If no password is passed to the options object during initialization, the password prompt is piped to the console.
+If no password was passed to the the options object parameter of the called Constructor during initialization, the password prompt is piped to the terminal.

 ## Getting Started
 > Run simply npm install or yarn add to install *scp-promises*